 The Persistent Threat to Food Safety

 This article delves into the complex issue of PFAS , exploring how these persistent chemicals migrate from various sources into the food we consume.
-It also provides valuable insights for food companies on navigating this challenging landscape, ensuring the safety and sustainability of our food supply for generations to come.
+It also provides valuable insights for food companies on navigating this challenging landscape, ensuring the and of our food supply for generations to come.

 PFAS in the Food Chain

-Studies have detected PFAS in a range of food in the Netherlands, including vegetables, fruits, meat, and products.
+Studies have detected PFAS in a range of food in the Netherlands, including vegetables, fruits, , and products.
 These chemicals can enter the food chain through various pathways, including contaminated soil and water and various contact (Fig.1).

 Common examples include: